 Key points to keep in mind while writing a Cheque:

 a.
 Never do overwriting in a cheque

 b.
-Mention your mobile number and account number at the backside of the cheque while depositing
+Mention your mobile number and account number on the backside of the cheque while depositing

-Last but not the least, make sure that you have enough balance in your account before issuing the cheque because it’s considered a criminal offence if issued cheque bounces.
+Last but not the least, make sure that you have enough balance in your account before issuing the cheque because it’s considered a criminal offense if issued cheque bounces.